tlhIngan Hol vIHaDtaH qaStaHvIS cha’ DIS = I have studied the Klingon language for two years.

 I tried the French course.
 Like the other courses I visited, it’s mostly drill with few explanations.

-I looked through their Guidebooks for a basic pronunciation rule, but did not find it: If a word ends in a consonant, the final consonant is often silent, except when the following word begins with a vowel.
+I looked through their Guidebooks for a basic pronunciation rule that I thought would be mentioned in any French tutorial, but did not find it: If a word ends in a consonant, the final consonant is often silent, except when the following word begins with a vowel.
 In the latter case, the consonant is usually pronounced as if it were part of that second word.
-A good example of this is the popular phrase “Comment allez-vous aujourd’hui?”
+A good example of this is the phrase “Comment allez-vous aujourd’hui?”

 And why is there a dash between the “allez” and the “vous”?
 From my French courses I took in high school, I know it’s because it’s a question, but I didn’t see that in the Guidebooks.